1forh/forh-template/README.md

 `data/` houses all json or yml data

  Extra files can be placed outside of the sub folders like the favicon, robots.txt, a Google Webmaster Tools authentication file, etc.

+ Please note: A sitemap is automatically generated with `npm run build:dist`.
+Change domain name config in `gulp-config.json`

 ###Data